wunderio/ddd-2018-voting-app/README.md

 * Fixed interfering visualisation when by pressing buttons too fast
 * Improved standby visualisation starting state for more intuitive UX
 * New vote: Banana vs Peach
+* If request fails for any reason, just try again (at least 3 tries)